Select Page

 • The other spouse committed family violence.

-• The support-seeking spouse cannot earn sufficient income for basic needs because of a physical or mental disability.
+• The spouse seeking support cannot earn enough income for basic needs because of a physical or mental disability.

-• The couple was married for ten years or longer, and the support-seeking spouse cannot earn sufficient income for basic needs.
+• The marriage lasted ten years or longer, and the spouse seeking support cannot earn enough income for basic needs.